A Complete Guide to Setting Up a Home Color Grading Suite

 Pick the flavor that fits your budget and processing needs.
 I'm currently running a 2008 model with 2x 2.8 GHz Quad Cores and 12GB of RAM.
 And with my setup, I'm able to get real time playback of 5k and 4k Red Footage at 1/2 debayer in Premiere- which is more then adequate for my editing needs.

 Nvidia GT 120 & GTX 570 Package from MacVidCards

-This is the graphics card package that I detailed in this post on how to get more out of your system while spending less.1 As you’ll see in the diagram below, I have not connected the GTX to any monitors.
-If I wanted to, I could add more to this card, but at this point, I don’t have the need.
+This is the graphics card package that I detailed in this post on how to get more out of your system while spending less. ((Editor's note: this is an excellent solution for Apple Mac Pros, but if you are running a Hackintosh there are newer cards that offer more CUDA cores for cheaper.
+Stay tuned to the Hackintosh guide as there's a Mountain Lion update (with the latest nVidia offerings) on the way.))
+As you'll see in the diagram below, I have not connected the GTX to any monitors.
+If I wanted to, I could add more to this card, but at this point, I don't have the need.
 I am purely using this card for its horse power.

 Blackmagic Design Intensity Pro

 As of this writing, this card is the only affordable way to get a 10 bit signal out of the Mac.
 To get this signal, you have to use HDMI, as the DVI spec does not support 10 bit.
 This card has worked great with DaVinci, Premiere, Final Cut, & Color.
 Unfortunately, it does not act like a graphics card in that it does not send out a desktop feed.
 It only sends out a monitor feed when using one of the aforementioned applications.